lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_basic_job.md

     * Research data
     * An application to use
     * Your login information
-    * A text editor can be helpful (we recommend xyz)
+    * A text editor can be helpful (nano is a good choice for new users)

     Make sure you are logged in before continuing.

 ## The job script and sbatch

-You register your program with SLURM for execution using the **sbatch** command.
+You register your program with SLURM for execution using the `sbatch command.
 This is easiest accomplished using a *job description file*.
 The job description file is also known as a *job script*.

 A very simple job script looks as follows: